GeeksforGeeks-VIT-Bhopal/GeeksforGeeks-Coding-Practise/README.md

 ## Rules & FAQs

 1. PR with 3 different problems solved will be accepted.
 Not 1 problem with 3 different languages.
-2. You will be banned immediately after 3 invalid PRs.
-3. Don't just Copy Paste the code from Internet, we will review your code and then only it will be merged.
+2. Don't just Copy Paste the code from Internet, we will review your code and then only it will be merged.
-4. Solving Issues will also be counted as contribution.

 <hr>